-Pronto (later renamed Modeler)
+Pronto (later named Modeler)

 Replatforming Birst's data integration from a legacy Flash admin tool into a modern three-part system for connecting, preparing, and relating data from any source.